Consumer medicine information

 People with haemophilia B (Christmas disease) are deficient in coagulation factor IX.
 BeneFIX works by replacing factor IX to enable blood to clot.

-BeneFIX is used to control and treat bleeding and to prevent bleeding in people with haemophilia B.
+BeneFIX is used for the control and treatment of bleeding and the prevention of bleeding in people with haemophilia B.

 Signs of allergy include a skin rash, itching, chest tightness, wheezing, dizziness, hives, faintness, rapid heartbeat, blurred vision, shortness of breath and/or a swollen face.
 If any of these signs occur, stop using BeneFIX and see your doctor immediately, you may need urgent medical care.